All comparisonsEmail / Inbox tools

 Outlook

-HEY fails first because it does not support complex rule based folder automation across multiple email accounts.
+HEY fails first because it breaks when the email system cannot create complex rule-based folders and automation across multiple accounts.

 Verdict